divyanshupundir/websockt/README.md

 Websockt is a simple WebSocket client library for Kotlin.

-It is currently in the experimental stage.
-It is not recommended for production use.

-## Goals
+## Overview

-- Provide a simple API for sending and receiving messages
+Apart from sending and receiving messages, Websockt provides the following features:
-- Manage the connection state for the user
+- WebSocket connection state management
-- Automatically reconnect when the connection is lost or provide an API to do so easily
-- Support major http libraries like OkHttp and Ktor
+- A simple `onFailure` callback to implement custom reconnection strategies
+- Abstraction over different HTTP libraries (currently OkHttp) so that you can fit it with your existing stack
-- Provide an adapter based system to support RxJava and Coroutines
+- Lightweight RxJava and Coroutines adapters